XpressAI/xircuits/.github/PULL_REQUEST_TEMPLATE.md

 Welcome to Xpipes!
 Thank you for making a pull request.
 Please ensure that your pull request follows the template.

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)

 ## Pull Request Type